canonical/maas/docs/hardware-enablement-kernels.rst

 Brand new hardware gets released all the time.
 We want that hardware to work well wih Ubuntu and MAAS, even if it was released after the latest release of MAAS or Ubuntu.
-Hardware Enablement (HWE) is all about making keeping pace with the new hardware.
+Hardware Enablement (HWE) is all about keeping pace with the new hardware.

 Ubuntu's solution to this is to offer newer kernels for older releases.
 There are at least two kernels on offer for Ubuntu releases: the